arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/features.md

 <FeatureDescription>

-The **Portenta Hat Carrier** allows compatibility between the Portenta X8 and Raspberry Pi Hats, making it quick and easy to develop industrial applications and customized projects using a familiar form factor, leveraging the vast commercial variety of Raspberry Pi Hats.
+ The carrier grants easy access to an array of peripherals, such as CAN, Ethernet, microSD, USB, camera, and analog input and output ports.
+Its design is further enhanced with dedicated pins for efficient debugging and PWM fan connector.
+The **Portenta Hat Carrier** allows compatibility between the Portenta X8 and Raspberry Pi Hats, making it quick and easy to develop industrial applications and customized projects using a familiar form factor, leveraging the vast commercial variety of **Raspberry Pi Hats**.

 </FeatureDescription>